alexwonseokcho/ece253_lab/README.md

 - Simple FSM that detects sequences of 1111 or 1101
 - Make FSM for control path and and ALU for data path to perform Ax^2 + Bx + C
 - Design a control and datapath to implement division in hardware

+### RISC-V Assembly

+#### Lab 7
+- Iterating through a list of values and accumulating using branch
+- Calculating the longest consecutive streak of 1's with shift and AND operations